Dharshan-B/Arrays/README.md

 Programs on Arrays in java Lang
 ==============================
-1.Sorting a Numeric values and a String words in an array.
+1.Sorting a Numeric values and a String words in an array.</br>
-2.Sum of integers in an array.
+2.Sum of integers in an array.</br>
 3.